-On the contrary, we directly use the off-policy data when calculate the value function gradient, so that we can't use the above resampled data. \textbf{For the critic part}, we use above trick in reverse. \textbf{For off-policy data saved in experience replay buffer} we have
+On the contrary, we directly use the off-policy data when calculating the value function gradient so that we cannot use the above-resampled data. \textbf{For the critic part}, we use the above trick in reverse. \textbf{For off-policy data saved in experience replay buffer} we have

 combined \textbf{the gradient calculated by the data which is resampled by current policy}, we get the joint off-policy policy gradient associates with the critic part

 where $\delta_j=Q^{\boldsymbol{\pi}, i}_{\tilde{\phi}^i_{j,sh}}(\boldsymbol{o}, \boldsymbol{a}) - Q^{\boldsymbol{\pi}}_{tg}$.
 We denote the clipped importance sampling term $\min\left(\epsilon,\frac{\pi^i_{\psi_{in}^i}(a^i|o^i)}{\pi^i_{0}(a^i|o^i)}\right)$ as $CIM_{\epsilon}(\pi^i_{\psi_{in}^i};\pi^i_0)$ and $\min\left(\epsilon,\frac{\pi^i_{0}(a^i|o^i)}{\pi^i_{\psi_{in}^i}(a^i|o^i)}\right)$ as $CIM_{\epsilon}(\pi^i_0;\pi^i_{\psi_{in}^i})$.
 Finally, we get following off-policy joint gradient w.r.t. actor parameters: